‘I’ll go! I’ll have my needles first! I want the first one in my left arm!”

 Play with needles

 Ok, I’m joking about playing with needles… sort of.
 This is all about being familiar with the equipment and is one of the most important steps.
-Many children find the equipment really scary but by being familiar with the equipment, this fear subsides.
+Many children find the equipment scary, but by being familiar with the equipment, this fear subsides.

-There are some wonderful medical play toys out there that you can add to your, no doubt, massive toy collection.
-Believe me, they are a useful tool as well as a toy so you will definitely get your money’s worth.
+There are some wonderful medical play toys out there that you can add to your toy collection.
+Medical play toys are a useful tool as well as a toy so you will get your money’s worth.
 Here are a few of my affordable picks: this one, this one, and this one.

 Play out the doctor visit with Teddy